 163. National Assembly to establish office of the Ombudsman

 of his or her functions, the Ombudsman and a deputy Ombudsman

 shall not be subject to the direction or control of any other

-person or authority but subject only to the Constitution and the law.
+person or authority but subject only to the Constitution and

-subject to investigation by the Ombudsman shall accord
+are subject to investigation by the Ombudsman shall accord

 such assistance as he or she may require for the protection

 The first person to hold the post was Mr. Sam Sarr.

 Republic, Dr. Alhaji Yahya A.J.J.
 Jammeh.
 The report

 investigated and completed.